 - 281 Virtual Education.
 Provides instruction in a learning environment where teacher and student are separated by time or space, or both, and the teacher provides course content through the use of methods such as course management applications, multimedia resources, the internet, and videoconferencing.
-Students receive the content and communicate with the teacher via the same technologies. - 300 VOCATIONAL PROGRAMS.
+Students receive the content and communicate with the teacher via the same technologies. - VOCATIONAL PROGRAMS.
 Instructional activities that provide students with the opportunity to develop the knowledge, skills, and attitudes needed for employment in an occupational area. - 310 SECONDARY VOCATIONAL PROGRAMS (COMPREHENSIVE SECONDARY SCHOOL). - 311 Agriculture Education.
-Instructional activities that enable students to acquire the background, knowledge, and skills necessary to enter a wide range of agriculturally related occupations. - 312 Marketing Education.
+Instructional activities that enable students to acquire the background, knowledge, and skills necessary to enter a wide range of agriculturally related occupations. - Marketing Education.
 Instructional activities that prepare students to perform activities that direct the flow of goods and services, including their appropriate utilization, from the producer to the consumer. - 313 Health Occupations.
 Instructional activities that provide students with the knowledge, skills, and understanding required by occupations that support the health professions. - 314 Family and Consumer Sciences.
-Instructional activities that enable students to acquire knowledge and develop understanding, attitudes, and skills relevant to personal, home, and family life, and to home economics occupations. - 315 Science, Technology, Engineering, and Mathematics. - 316 Business and Computer Technology.
-Instructional activities that prepare, upgrade, or retrain students for selected office occupations. - 317 Technology Education.
+Instructional activities that enable students to acquire knowledge and develop understanding, attitudes, and skills relevant to personal, home, and family life, and to home economics occupations. - 315 Science, Technology, Engineering, and Mathematics. - Business and Computer Technology.
+Instructional activities that prepare, upgrade, or retrain students for selected office occupations. - Technology Education.
 Instructional activities that prepare students for job opportunities in a specialized field of technology. - 318 Trades and Industrial Occupations.
 Instructional activities that prepare students for initial employment in a wide range of trade and industrial occupations. - 319 Other Vocational Programs-Comprehensive High School.
 Instructional activities for comprehensive high school vocational programs that cannot be readily identified by one of the various categories listed above. - 320 OTHER VOCATIONAL PROGRAMS.
-Other instructional activities that provide students with the opportunity to develop the knowledge, skills, and attitudes needed for employment in an occupational area.
+Other instructional activities that provide students with the opportunity to develop the knowledge, skills, and attitudes needed for employment in an occupational area. - 330 CARL PERKINS Academic Integration. - 331 CARL PERKINS Work-based Learning. - 332 CARL PERKINS Use of Technology.